 In countries in Southeast Asia, the development of expressways and rapidtransit railways is active in anticipation of economic effects of transportation infrastructure development.
 In fact, Sumitomo Mitsui Construction is currently constructing Vietnam's first urban railway, Indonesia's first subway, and Bangladesh's urban rapid-transit railway, among others.
 Japan, through both its public and private sector, is promoting the export of infrastructure systems as a priority measure, so we expect future expansion of these markets.

 Overseas business1 results in fiscal 2017 were:

-Orders received68.9 billion yen (up 20.2 billion yen year-on-year)
+(up 20.2 billion yen year-on-year)